AdobeDocs/express-add-ons-docs/src/pages/guides/tutorials/dom-reference.md

 }
 ```

-In *previous versions* of Adobe Express, the Console would log `allChildren` as an Array of Nodes.
+In _previous versions_ of Adobe Express, the Console would log `allChildren` as an actual _Array_ of Nodes.

 ![](images/refs-addon-allchildren.png)

-If `allChildren` is an Array, the following code will work just fine.
+If `allChildren` is an Array, the following code will work just fine; won't it?

 ```js
 const selectedNode = editor.context.selection[0];